0 / 0

 • Learn from documented samples.
 See Sample prompts.

-As you experiment, remember these tips.
+As you experiment, remember the following tips.
 They will help you successfully prompt most text-generating foundation models.

 Tip 1: Remember that everything is text completion